 Maybe the voice inside my head wanted me to turn it off because it hated being spoken about so disparagingly, and it came to its own defense.
-Whatever.
-Stop this.
-Think about something else.
+Whatever - Think about something else!

 As I ran with the noise turned off, I overheard bits of conversations.